Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 The Tick Check

-Omega-3s Daily
+Omega-3s

-When Conventional Prevention Makes Sense
+When Conventional Makes Sense

 • Watch closely for adverse reactions in the 48 hours after any new preventative.

-You Found a Tick.
-Now What?
+You found a tick.
+Now what?

 1